Projects per year

 Education/Academic qualification

-Doctor of Psychology (Clinical Psychology), MONASH UNIVERSITY
+Doctor of Psychology (Clinical Psychology), Impulsivity, emotional responding, and maladaptive schemas in the early phase of borderline personality disorder, MONASH UNIVERSITY

 Award Date: 15 Dec 2009